Scaling regimes for unsteady diffusion across particle-stabilized fluid interfaces

 The analytical solutions for the homogeneous layer with reduced diffusivity now guide the scaling analysis for the particle-laden interface.
 While the earlier rescaling in Fig.~\ref{fig:figure2}(c) failed to capture the regime transitions, the new insight into the intermediate regime enables a more effective rescaling of the numerical solutions for different values of $\phi_0$, shown as solid lines in Fig.~\ref{fig:figure3}(b).
 This rescaling reveals the same three regimes observed in the analytical solutions of Fig.~\ref{fig:figure3}(a).
 The time $\tau$ is rescaled by $1-\phi_0$ in Fig.~\ref{fig:figure3}(b), which aligns the transition from the intermediate to the long-time regime at $\tau=1/(1-\phi_0)$.
 Simultaneously, the total diffused mass $\nu$ is rescaled by $(1-\phi_0)^{3/2}$, consistent with the reduced fluid volume due to the particle presence.
 The rescaling of both axes explains why the earlier scaling using only $1-\phi_0$ in Fig.~\ref{fig:figure2}(c) was unsuccessful.
 Moreover, the vertical rescaling reveals an additional timescale in the Fick-Jacobs framework associated with diffusion through the layer itself, aligning the transition between short and intermediate time regimes, as shown in Fig.~S1 in the Supplemental Material.

-The strong similarity of the numerical solutions for a particle-laden interface with the corresponding analytical solutions for a homogeneous layer [Figs.~\ref{fig:figure3}(a-b)] suggests the following approximate scaling for diffusion across the particle-laden interface:
+The strong similarity of the numerical solutions for a particle-laden interface with the corresponding analytical solutions for a homogeneous layer [Figs.~\ref{fig:figure3}(a-b)] suggests the following approximate scaling for diffusion across the particle-laden interface in the intermediate regime:

-shown as dashed lines in Fig.~\ref{fig:figure3}(b).
+valid for $1-\phi_0 < \tau < 1/(1-\phi_0)$.
+The scaling regimes are shown as dashed lines in Fig.~\ref{fig:figure3}(b), centered around the transition to the long-time regime at $(1-\phi_0)\tau=1$.
+The 1D model is valid for homogeneous layers; a heterogeneous pore size distribution, leading to spanwise asymmetries in the concentration field around the layer, would cause a more gradual transition between regimes.
+The effect should be especially pronounced at short times, when the layer properties dominate the transport.

 The comparison between the two frameworks also reveals that there is no single universal conversion between effective diffusivity and interfacial coverage.
-Nonetheless, a regime-specific conversion by comparing Eqs.~\eqref{eq:NaAC_approx}~and~\eqref{eq:nu_phi0_approx} yields
+Nonetheless, a regime-specific conversion by yields

 With the quantitative expressions for transport regimes across a particle-laden interface, we can now reconcile the conflicting observations in the literature, ranging from long-term hindrance to virtually unaffected transport in Pickering emulsions and evaporating droplets \citep{sacca2008composition,dan2012transport,yong2016nanoparticle,thompson2010covalently,schroder2019can,prakash2025evaporation,yow2009release,liu2024diffusion}.
 The key parameter is the characteristic timescale